umbraco/UmbracoDocs/13/umbraco-engage/developers/headless/headless-example.md

 # Headless Example

-This article shows how to use the uMarketingSuite Headless API with Umbraco Content Delivery API.
+This article shows how to use the Umbraco Engage Headless API with Umbraco Content Delivery API.

 ## Setting up a Personalization Segment